RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="OTAA AppKey generation and device registration" />

-You should now be able to see the device on The Things Stack console after you fully registered your device as shown in Figure 18.
+You should now be able to see the device on The Things Stack console after you fully registered your device, as shown in **Figure 18**.

 :::tip 📝 NOTE:

-The **AppEUI**, **DevEUI** and **AppKey** are the parameters that you will need to activate your LoRaWAN end device via OTAA.
-The **AppKey** is hidden by default for security reason but you can easily show it by clicking the show button.
+The **AppEUI**, **DevEUI**, and **AppKey** are the parameters that you will need to activate your LoRaWAN end device via OTAA.
+The **AppKey** is hidden by default for security reasons, but you can easily show it by clicking the show button.
 You can also copy the parameters quickly using the copy button.

 The three OTAA parameters on The Things Stack device console are MSB by default.

-These parameters are always accessible on the device console page as shown in Figure 18.
+These parameters are always accessible on the device console page, as shown in **Figure 18**.
 :::

 <rk-img